Endometriosis Surgery

 The surgeons at the Seckin Endometriosis Center (SEC) have many years of experience in dealing with the most complex of deep infiltrating endometriosis (DIE) lesions and have been able to provide long-lasting relief to their patients.

-Dr. Tamer Seckin is among the handful of specialists to have trained under Dr. Harry Reich, who pioneered laparoscopic hysterectomy back in 1989.
+Tamer Seckin, MD is among the distinguished specialists closely associated with Harry Reich, MD, a pioneer who performed the first laparoscopic hysterectomy in 1989.

 Endometriosis laparoscopic surgery